25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 Events are actions or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them in some way if desired

 1. **Event Bubbling**:
-   - When an element has lots of child elements that we are interested in.
+   - When an element has lots of child elements that we are interested in

-   - When we want an event handler attached to an element that is not yet in the DOM when the page is loaded.
+   - When we want an event handler attached to an element that is not yet in the DOM when the page is loaded

 2. **Event delegation** is a technique of delegating events to a single common ancestor
    - JavaScript event listeners fire not only on a single DOM element but also on all its descendants